• Thanksgiving Recipes

 Golden baked bone in chicken breasts on a platter with pan juices.

-If you've never made baked bone-in chicken breasts this recipe will become a go-to part of your weekly meal planning.
+If you've never made a roast split chicken breast, this recipe will become a go-to part of your weekly meal planning.
 The bone helps preserve flavor and moisture, and they are more economical than boneless skinless chicken breasts.
+Once you make this recipe a few times, you probably won't need to the recipe as it's a simple method.

 Jump to: